tongda/model-optimization/CONTRIBUTING_TECHNIQUE.md

      techniques to provide the best user experience.
    * consider the end-to-end experience for the user of your technique.
    * be prepared for a potential design discussion.
+   * consider [what ownership
+     involves](http://github.com/tensorflow/model-optimization/tree/master/community/rfcs/20200124-tfmot-ownership.md) and which terms of service interests you

 2. Provide experimental results that demonstrate benefits to end-users across models and tasks.
 This is probably the main criteria for us to consider, so